The-Academic-Observatory/academic-observatory-api/docs/deploy_terraform.md

 Generate and encode an API key, the encoded API key is used for the Terraform variable 'elasticsearch_api_key'.
 When this variable is set, a Google Cloud secret is created and the value is retrieved as an environment variable inside the Academic Observatory API by using Berglas.
-To generate an API key, execute in the Kibana Dev console:
+To generate an encoded API key, execute in the Kibana Dev console:
 ```yaml
 POST /_security/api_key
 {